-PJM scheduling staff requires load forecasts for up to ten (10) days in the future.
+PJM scheduling staff requires load forecasts for up to seven (7) days in the future.
 For each day, a 24-hour load shape is needed.

 - The first step in developing a load forecast is to obtain the weather information for the time period.
 Weather information is provided to PJM at regular intervals by a contracted-for weather service.
-Additional weather data sources include the National Weather Service, radio news, LSE weather information, and existing local PJM RTO conditions.
+Additional weather data sources include the National Weather Service, vendor tools, LSE weather information, and existing local PJM RTO conditions.

 - The forecast period is reviewed to determine any conditions that could affect the PJM RTO's load, including:

 - o Day of week

 - o Holidays

 - o Special events

 - o Daylight savings time changes

 - o Internal participant load forecasts

-- Peak loads and load shapes are determined using a similar day's forecast.
-PJM retrieves the load data from a historical file and adjusts the forecasts, as needed, to reflect growth or other discrepancies.